 RELATED: Like water play?
 You will love our water play roundup!

 Moving the ice, water, and counting bears around the sensory bin will help your child explore gravity, motion, and problem-solving.
+Our all-time favorite ice sensory bin is called, let’s paint the ice!
+Hop over to keep this idea in your back pocket once the sun comes back out.

 Ready to rescue the bears?
 Let’s get this ice sensory party started!